IngmarBitter/defenders/.ai.md/root.ai.md

 - **Arrows:** Use rightwards arrow, NOT -> or question marks

 When fixing encoding issues, systematically replace:

 - Mojibake characters -> appropriate Unicode character based on context
 - Curly quotes -> ASCII straight quotes
 - `--` -> em dash
 - `...` -> `[...]` (for scripture ellipsis) or ellipsis (for general)

 ## Scripture Formatting

+### Pronoun Capitalization

+Capitalize pronouns (He, Him, His) when referring to God, Christ, or the Holy Spirit in slide commentary text, matching the convention used in NKJV scripture quotes.

 ### Full Book Names Only